Margaret Cousins

-Margaret Elizabeth Cousins (née Gillespie, also known as Gretta Cousins; 7 November 1878 – 11 March 1954) was an Irish-Indian educationist, suffragist and Theosophist, who established All India Women's Conference (AIWC) in 1927.
-She was the wife of poet and literary critic James Cousins, with whom she moved to India in 1915.
-She is credited with preserving the tune of the Indian National Anthem Jana Gana Mana based on the notes provided by Tagore himself in February 1919, during Rabindranath Tagore's visit to the Madanapalle College.
-She was a member of the Flag Presentation Committee which presented the National Flag to the Constituent Assembly on 14 August 1947.
+Margaret Elizabeth Cousins (7 November 1878 – 11 March 1954), known as Gretta Cousins, was an Irish-Indian educationist, suffragist and Theosophist, known for founding the All India Women's Conference (AIWC) and co-founding the Women's Indian Association (WIA).

+Cousins is credited with preserving the tune of the Indian National Anthem Jana Gana Mana, and was a member of the Flag Presentation Committee which presented the National Flag to the Constituent Assembly on 14 August 1947.

 Early life and education

-Margaret Gillespie, from an Irish Protestant family, was born at Boyle, County Roscommon, and educated locally and in Derry.
-She studied music at the Royal University of Ireland in Dublin, graduating in 1902, and became a teacher.
-As a student she had met the poet and literary critic James Cousins, and she married him in 1903.
-The pair explored socialism, vegetarianism, and psychical research together.
+Margaret Elizabeth Gillespie was born on 7 November 1878 in Boyle, County Roscommon to Joseph Gillespie, a petty session clerk, and Margaret Annie Gillespie (née Shera).
+The eldest of 15 siblings, Cousins was raised in an Unionist and Methodist household.

+In 1894, Cousins was awarded a scholarship to study at Victoria High School for Girls in Derry.
+In 1898, Cousins moved to Dublin and studied music at the Royal Irish Academy of Music before attending the Royal University of Ireland.
+Cousins graduated with a BMus in 1902.

 Activism

+Ireland

+Following her marriage to James Cousins in 1903, Cousins worked as a part-time music teacher.
+During the wedding reception Cousins announced her commitment to vegetarianism, a practice which James Cousins followed.

 In 1906, after attending a National Conference of Women meeting in Manchester, Cousins joined the Irish branch of the NCW.
 In 1907 she and her husband attended the London Convention of the Theosophical Society, and she made contacts with suffragettes, vegetarians, anti-vivisectionists, and occultists in London.

 Cousins was a vegetarian and was a speaker for the Vegetarian Society in 1907.
 She was also involved with the Irish Vegetarian Society.
 Cousins co-founded the Irish Women's Franchise League with Hanna Sheehy-Skeffington in 1908, serving as its first treasurer.
 In 1910 she was one of six Dublin women attending the Parliament of Women, which attempted to march to the House of Commons to hand a resolution to the Prime Minister.
 After 119 women marching to the House of Commons had been arrested, 50 requiring medical treatment, the women decided to break the windows of the houses of Cabinet Ministers.
 Cousins was arrested and sentenced to a month in Holloway Prison.

 Vacationing with W. B. Yeats in 1912, Cousins and her husband heard Yeats read translations of poems by Rabindranath Tagore.
 In 1913, breaking the windows of Dublin Castle on the reading of the Second Home Rule Bill, Cousins and other suffragists Mabel Purser, Barbara Hoskins and Meg Connery were arrested and sentenced to one month in Tullamore Jail.
 The women demanded to be treated as political prisoners, and went on hunger strike to achieve release.

+Britain

-In 1913, she and her husband moved to Liverpool, where James Cousins worked in a vegetarian food factory.
-In 1915 they moved to India.
+In 1913, Cousinses moved to Garston (present-day Liverpool) where James Cousins worked at a vegetarian food factory.
+During this period Cousins struggled to form ties with local suffragists.

+In 1915, James Cousins secured a position in Adyar, Madras as a literary editor at the New India newspaper founded by Annie Besant, the then president of the Theosophical Society.